atrosekta/rust-electrical-wiki/content/utils.md

   current list.
 - The game has pre-placed cameras at some of the monuments, check the current [Camera List](uncategorizedconcepts.html#monument-camera-codes).
-- Can be used on tugboats.
+- Can be placed on tugboats.

 ---